Last updated: March 2, 2023

 - Legacy EDI systems are widespread.
 Integrating legacy EDI systems with modern applications/interfaces is difficult.

 - APIs are becoming a popular option for enabling connectivity.
 Nevertheless, connecting EDI solutions with API can be challenging.

 - Onboarding new connections/endpoints/trading partners can be time-consuming.

 - Data quality concerns are often unresolved.
 Data validation and data enrichment solutions are often not included in traditional EDI tools.

 - In case you have a complex EDI network, traditional ways of dealing with EDI are not sufficient.

 - Your message/transaction volumes can suddenly grow, and it would require modifications in the solution, and it can be challenging.

-- Many needs more transparency regarding EDI processes and that can be difficult to achieve with legacy EDI solutions.
+- Many need more transparency regarding EDI processes, and that can be difficult to achieve with legacy EDI solutions.